NASA-IMPACT/dashboard-datasets-starter/README.md

 1. In the GitHub repository, add secrets (Settings -> Secrets) for accessing AWS (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
 2. Update config.yml with the appropriate BUCKET, DATASETS and SITES configuration.
 3. Push config.yml to GitHub and verify it runs correctly.
-Note only branches configured in `.github/workflows/*.yml` will run the workflow (e.g. generate the sites metadata files).
+Note only branches configured in `.github/workflows/update-datasets-and-sites.yml` will run the workflow (generate the datasets/sites metadata files).